 When the time actually came to deliver my daughter, I had no idea.
 I needed to be told when to push.
 I felt nothing.
 The room was filled with nurses that were complete strangers to me.
 I was completely exposed and vulnerable.
 After I delivered my daughter, I was relieved the whole ordeal was over.
 For a few weeks, I suffered postpartum depression.

 When I became pregnant with Baby Z, I was torn.
 My insurance only covered the same doctor.
-This time I knew that a.
-I would not let her induce me, and b.
-I don’t need an epidural.
+This time I knew that a) I would not let her induce me, and b) I don’t need an epidural.
 When I called to schedule my first prenatal appointment, I was surprised to be told that she wasn’t expecting new patients.
-New patient?
-I’m a returning patient!
-Honestly, I was relieved.
+(New patient?
+I’m a returning patient!)
+Honestly though, I was relieved.
 But at the same time, I didn’t know where I would go from there.

 A week or so later, I attended a women’s conference where I got the chance to hear a midwife speak about midwifery and home birth.
-Two years prior, I heard about my sister’s friend that had a home birth and remember thinking, “that’s crazy!
+Two years prior, I heard about my sister’s friend who had a home birth and remember thinking, “That’s crazy!
 I would never do that!”
-After my two previous experiences, I was all ears.
+But now after my two birth experiences, I was all ears.
 At the end of the workshop, I had a tingling inside.
 Home birth was going to be the best choice for me!
-The fact that my insurance covered it was the icing on the cake!
+And the fact that my insurance covered it was the icing on the cake!

 The time finally came to deliver.
 My room filled with those closest and dear to me.
 There were no strangers that I’d never see again.
 Everyone in the room would cherish this moment and it would touch their hearts.
 Time to push!
 And push I did!
 Even though it was painful, it was incredibly miraculous to actually feel what was happening.
 The pain completely stopped after Zaynab was delivered.
 My demeanor changed from, well, a woman in labor, to a mother on an euphoric high.
 The emotions I experienced at that moment were very different from the first two deliveries.
 I felt connected to my baby that now lay on my chest.
 I felt empowered!